asndiallo/pantry-pal-server/README.md

 ## Contributing

-Contributions to the PantryPal Server are welcome!
+Contributions to the Pantry Pal Server are welcome!
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature/fix: `git checkout -b feature/your-feature-name`.